docarray/docarray/docs/data_types/table/table.md

 by adjusting the `dialect` parameter in [`.from_csv()`][docarray.array.doc_list.io.IOMixinArray.from_csv] and [`.to_csv()`][docarray.array.doc_list.io.IOMixinArray.to_csv].

 The dialect defaults to `'excel'`, which refers to comma-separated values.
-For tab-separated values you can use `'excel-tab'`.
+For tab-separated values, you can use `'excel-tab'`.

 Let's take a look at what this would look like with a tab-separated file: